 Receive updates on traffic mitigation projects

-The Christchurch Northern Corridor (CNC) is due to open in mid-2020 and will help people to travel to and from the north of Christchurch by extending the Northern Motorway from QEII Drive and Cranford Street, through to Innes Road.
+The Christchurch Northern Corridor (CNC) is due to open in December 2020 and will help people to travel to and from the north of Christchurch by extending the Northern Motorway from QEII Drive and Cranford Street, through to Innes Road.

 Further information about this project is available on the NZ Transport Agency website(external link).

-We are working with our partner organisations to develop a plan for mitigating the expected increase in traffic on Cranford Street and other streets in a way that:
+We are working with our partner organisations to mitigate the expected increase in traffic on Cranford Street and other streets in a way that:

 - keeps everyone safe